UoB-COMSM0166/2025-group-28/README.md

 The unweighted TLX scores provided us with insights about the cognitive load experienced by participants.
 A dimensional breakdown shows:

-- **Strengths**: Mental and Physical Demand dimensions scored favorably across both difficulty levels, suggesting the game provides an appropriate level of cognitive engagement without causing excessive mental strain.
+- **Strengths**: Mental and Physical Demand dimensions scored favourably across both difficulty levels, suggesting the game provides an appropriate level of cognitive engagement without causing excessive mental strain.

 - **Areas for Improvement**: Frustration and Temporal Demand received notably higher ratings, particularly in Medium mode.
 Participant feedback indicates this may be due to increased time pressure and the fact that the game may have just been too hard.